-Sleep Apnea & Obesity in Las Vegas
+Sleep Apnea & Obesity – Las Vegas, NV

 Why Does Obstructive Sleep Apnea Occur?

 Obstructive sleep apnea is classified as the partial or complete blockage of the airway throughout the night.
-It can cause hundreds of interruptions of sleep, causing the brain to send emergency signals to resume oxygen flow.
+It can cause hundreds of interruptions of sleep, forcing the brain to send emergency signals to resume oxygen flow.
 The sufferer will jerk awake as a result.

 Signs You Are Dealing with Sleep Apnea

-Patients who are overweight are far more likely to experience obstructive sleep apnea.
-In fact, the prevalence of the condition in obese adults exceeds 30 percent.
 The signs you or a loved one are suffering from obstructive sleep apnea include:

 - Chronic, loud, disruptive snoring